Debt management plans

 Starting a debt management plan means you are making a new promise to repay your debts in full.

-When your debt management plan is being set up, your creditors will sometimes agree to freeze any interest charges.
 However, they don’t have to agree to this and they don’t have to agree to your plan at all.
 If they don’t, they can also continue to contact you, ask for payment or even take you to court.

-Debt management plans can only be used to pay ‘unsecured’ debts, for example, money you owe that hasn’t been guaranteed against your property.
+Debt management plans can only be used to pay unsecured debts.
+For example, money you owe that hasn’t been guaranteed against your property.

-Some companies will charge you a fee for this while others give their services for free.
-Get advice before setting up a plan with a provider.
-Many organisations offer free and independent advice.
+Some companies will charge you a fee for debt management plans while others give their services for free.
+Organisations like the StepChange Debt Charity offer free debt management plans.

 Advantages of debt management plans